Congenital Adrenal Hyperplasia

 Congenital adrenal hyperplasia (CAH) describes a group of autosomal recessive disorders of cortisol biosynthesis.
 21-hydroxylase deficiency (21-OHD) is the cause of about 95% of cases and is characterised by cortisol deficiency, with or without aldosterone deficiency and androgen excess.
 The second most common cause is deficiency of 11-beta-hydroxylase.
 The 21-hydroxylase gene is located on chromosome 6p21 within the HLA histocompatibility complex.
 The clinical phenotype has been classified as:

 - Classic: severe form.
 Subclassified as salt-losing or non-salt-losing (simple virilising).

 - Non-classic: mild or late-onset form.

-Clinical severity depends on the degree of 21-hydroxylase deficiency.
+Clinical severity depends on the degree of 21-OHD.
 The classic forms present in childhood with marked underproduction of glucocorticoids and overproduction of adrenal androgens.
 In the most severe form, aldosterone deficiency leads to loss of salt.
 In the mildest form, there is sufficient cortisol production but at the expense of excess androgens.